svergun/packer-vsphere-iso/README.md

 ## VMware vSphere

-Builds an OVF template and upload it to a VMware Content Library.
+Builds a VM template and upload it to a VMware Content Library.

 ### Supported OS